w3f/polkadot-wiki/docs/learn/learn-guides-bounties.md

 [Bounties page](https://polkadot.js.org/apps/#/bounties).
 Only after the curators claim their candidacy the bounty will show as "active" on the main Bounty page.

-:::info Curator assignment must execute after bounty funding
+:::info Curator assignment call must be executed after bounty is funded

 Curator assignment must take place after the bounty has been funded, and approved bounties can only be funded after a spend period has been completed.
 A curator assignment referendum cannot be